jfo/weblog/content/post/how-zig-do.md

 environments, this is a feature not a bug.
 Zig is deterministic, it's non-ambiguous.

-There are a lot of exciting changes coming to the language in 0.2.0 and beyond!
+I've only covered a small amount of Zig's syntax and features here, there are a lot of exciting changes coming to the language in 0.2.0 and beyond!
 I have been continuously impressed with the velocity and direction of Zig's development and I'm really excited to see where it goes.
+Give it a try!